CRM: Partner Relationship Management (PRM)

 When a company has focus on the partner channel as a key contributor of revenue and customers, often partner relationship software is used.
 Sometimes, companies will just extend their CRM functionality to include partner activity, but work-arounds are typically required.

-PRM Key Vendors
+Key Partner Management Vendors

 HQ: San Francisco, CA